tanya-ivanova/Softuni-Library/README.md

 The My books page has pagination.
 On each page only 6 books are displayed (or fewer than 6 if the total number of added books by the given user is less than 6).
 You are shown the current page and the total number of pages.
 With Next and Prev you can browse through the pages.

-The My books page is accesible only for registered users.
+The My books page is accessible only for registered users.

 ## Add book